 Model working out the problems your child writes for you.
 If it’s impossible to solve (perhaps there’s not enough information), then talk about it.
 Eventually, your child will be confident enough to write a word problem for their teacher (and we know that outsmarting your teacher is a major motivator when you’re nine).

 Of course, this is only one of the ways in which you can challenge your child with maths.
 There are plenty of amazing maths games for 9-year-olds out there, and you can’t go wrong with a simple worksheet if you are looking to keep them busy with something productive.
 Take a look through the other blogs we’ve written up on Matr and you’ll find a number of gems!

-We’ve discussed how difficult maths for 9-year-olds can be, but this doesn’t have to be the case
+Maths for 9-year-olds can be difficult, but this doesn’t have to be the case…

 Time is a precious gift, and it is one that many parents simply don’t have.
 If this is the case for you, doing maths with your 9-year-old may not be top of the agenda when other fun activities are on the table, so consider taking a closer look at all we offer here at Matr.